Rutgers-ESSP/IPCC-AR6-Sea-Level-Projections/FAQ.md

 for which the projections are defined is substantially larger than what any single model would identify as ocean.
 Users should apply their own land-ocean mask.

+Caution is warranted with projections defined over semi-closed and closed basins, where different global climate models may differ on whether the basin is closed, semi-closed, open, or land.